18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-7. Victory is achieved when all members of a team have been successfully rescued.
+The game ends when all members of one team have been successfully rescued.

 Small Group Game 3: Catch Ball